Foresight Sports GCHawk Launch Monitor Review – Seamless Performance

 There’s no doubt that the GCHawk is a fantastic launch monitor that will give you spot-on, reliable accuracy in an indoor or covered setting.
 But I think it’s a bit of a tough sell for several reasons:

-1. The GCHawk is almost $5000 more expensive than the GCQuad while having the same accuracy.
+1. The GCHawk is around $4000 more expensive than the GCQuad while having the same accuracy.
 This is a pretty big deal, especially considering the lack of portability.

 2. Advanced putting analysis (with ball and club putting data) is not available with the GCHawk like it is with the GCQuad.
 The GCHawk still reads putts just as well, but there’s no option for data analysis nonetheless.

 3. Setup is more involved compared to Foresight’s other launch monitors.
-In most cases, you’ll need a professional installation.
+In many cases, you’ll need a professional installation.

 The GCHawk has two main advantages over the GCQuad: seamless right-left hand switching, and multi-sport functionality.
 Frankly, if you don’t care about these two things, there isn’t much reason to choose the GCHawk unless you want a ceiling-mounted system.
 The cost savings could be put towards something else instead.

-If I was set on getting a ceiling-mounted golf simulator, I would definitely go for the EYE XO over the GCHawk.
-The GCHawk is fantastic, but it’s simply overpriced, and you’ll just get killed by the expensive add-ons and software on top of it.
+The GCHawk is a powerhouse, but it’s simply overpriced, and you’ll just get killed by the expensive add-ons and software on top of it.
+In most situations where cost is a concern, it makes more sense to go for something else.

 Thanks for reading my Foresight Sports GCHawk review.
 Are you interested in the GCHawk?
 Have you tried it already?
 What’s your experience?
 Tell us about it in the comments below.